Melkye/DenysAdamovDotNetCamp/Assignment11/Task1/Description.md

 ## StorageService : IStorageService<T> where T : class, IGood

-A class implementing business logic to operate with a storage Contains IStorage and ILogger
+A class implementing business logic to operate with a storage Contains IStorage and ILogger instances
-Needs update because its method of reading from file is tied to Product class

 ## View